dtmak1/Black-Dogs/README.md

 ## personnel
 Shin Bamba, Dylan Mak

+## v1
+fix up the readme and implement displayer

 ## statement of problem
 returns the boolean value of the statement “there exists one path through a maze starting at a designated beginning and ending at treasure”